Aviancer/amouse/README.md

 ```
 Anachro Mouse, a usb to serial mouse adaptor.

-This software will convert USB mouse inputs to serial (Microsoft) mouse protocol for retro hardware.
-This way you can use a Raspberry Pi or an existing modern PC/laptop to mouse on your retro system.
+This software will convert USB mouse inputs to Microsoft serial mouse protocol for retro hardware.
+This way you can use a Raspberry Pico, a Raspberry Pi or an existing modern PC/laptop to mouse on your retro system.

-If you feel a bit more adventurous and would like to build a stand-alone adaptor device, I have also designed a board and written code to do this using a Raspberry Pico microcontroller.
+If you do feel a bit more adventurous and would like to build a stand-alone adaptor device, I have included the code to do this using a Raspberry Pico microcontroller.
+A circuit diagram will be included later.

 The adaptor has been tested to work against DOS and Windows 95 serial mouse drivers so far.